JacoboFanjul/can-monitor/README.md

-#  Basic example for an adeptness service

-Based on the KonnektSense device service, the code has been reduced as much as possible in order to have a basic service that allows you to serve a REST API and publish an MQTT message.
+#  Implementation of a monitor-agent for CAN monitoring in the Adeptness project

+Based on the [template](https://gitlab.com/adeptness/source/adeptness-example-ms-cdevice), this microservice allows to monitor sensors that send data via CAN.
+It implements the [monitoring-agent-interface](https://gitlab.com/adeptness/wp1/interfaces/monitoring-agent-interface).

 ## Roadmap

+- [ ] Add CAN read functiones
 - [X] Add query support
 - [X] Generate data structs for variables
 - [X] Generate array/map/hashtables for variable structs